Heather1337/Pothos/README.md

 MENTOR MEETING QUESTIONS:
 Best way to keep track of watering schedule?
  -Having hardcoded watering schedule for MVP?
-How often to check to send out message reminders?
-Styling frameworks: React/Bootstrap for responsiveness?
+How often to check to send out message reminders? (cron) Styling frameworks: React/Bootstrap for responsiveness?
 Can I used styled components in addition or do I need to use CSS file?

+ -Use React/Bootstrap
+ -For MVP focus on client side rendering and hydrate with data from python server

+Interval (avg of rec time)
+start point- plant added

+todays date - start date % interval == 0
+send message | don't send message

+accumulator - reduce

+cron - used to run at specific times invoke function